Guest Essay by Willis Eschenbach

 1. Wind driven evaporative cooling.
 Once the thunderstorm starts, it creates its own wind around the base.
 This self-generated wind increases evaporation in several ways, particularly over the ocean.

 a) Evaporation rises linearly with wind speed.
-At a typical squall wind speed of 10 mps (20 knots), evaporation is about ten times higher than at “calm” conditions (conventionally taken as 1 mps).
+At a typical squall wind speed of 10 meters per second (“m/s”, about 20 knots or 17 miles per hour), evaporation is about ten times greater than at “calm” conditions (conventionally taken as 1 m/s).

 b) The wind increases evaporation by creating spray and foam, and by blowing water off of trees and leaves.
 These greatly increase the evaporative surface area, because the total surface area of the millions of droplets is evaporating as well as the actual surface itself.

-c) To a lesser extent, surface area is also increased by wind-created waves (a wavy surface has larger evaporative area than a flat surface).
+c) To a lesser extent, the surface area is also increased by wind-created waves (a wavy surface has a larger evaporative area than a flat surface).

-d) Wind created waves in turn greatly increase turbulence in the boundary layer.
+d) Wind-created waves in turn greatly increase turbulence in the atmospheric boundary layer.
 This increases evaporation by mixing dry air down to the surface and moist air upwards.

 e) As spray rapidly warms to air temperature, which in the tropics is often warmer than ocean temperature, evaporation also rises above the sea surface evaporation rate.